regisBafutwabo/Davinci-palyground/README.md

-This is a chat app that is using chat-gpt completion API to reply to all your issues.
+This is a chat app that is using an OpenAI model(davinci-003) to reply to all your questions.
 Enjoy!

-## Current Assistant type
+## Current Playground:

 - [x] Therapist
+- [ ] Translator
+- [ ] PT